osmandapp/web/main/docs/user/navigation/voice-navigation.md

 ## Settings of voice prompts

 OsmAnd offers different types of settings for voice prompts to help you follow your route.
-To set up voice prompts, you need to go to the appropriate section of the application:
+To set up voice prompts, you need to go to the appropriate section of the application.

-- You can enable voice prompts in the [Navigation](../navigation/#navigation-settings) section by tapping *Settings*.
-Alternatively, you can turn on and configure voice prompts in the Main menu section of the selected profile.
+- You can activate voice prompts in the [Navigation](../navigation/#navigation-settings) section by tapping Settings.
+You can also enable and configure voice prompts in Configure profile, Navigation settings.
-- *<Translate android="true" ids="shared_string_menu,shared_string_navigation,shared_string_settings,shared_string_sound,shared_string_settings"/>*
-- You can enable or disable the sound for them in *Menu → Navigation → "Settings" icon → Sound* or in the menu of the selected profile *Configure profile* using the On/Off button.
+- You can turn the sound for voice prompts On or Off in *Menu → Navigation → "On/Off" button* or *Menu → Navigation → "Settings" icon → Sound*.

-You can read more about under what conditions, when, and which voice prompts are activated in the [Navigation Voice Prompt Triggering](../../technical/algorithms/voice-prompt-triggering.md) documentation.
+Read more about under what conditions, when, and which voice prompts are activated in the [Navigation Voice Prompt Triggering](../../technical/algorithms/voice-prompt-triggering.md) documentation.

 :::info For Android version
 You can set up voice prompts for the selected profile or for all available profiles in the app except for the *Browse map*.
 When you change each setting, a menu appears briefly with the text "Changes applied to the profile" and an "Apply to all profiles" button.
 Tap the button if it will be useful for you.